-NAME OF COMPANY:

-ADDRESS:

-1. Have you had employees or other representatives performing services within this state?
-(If you had employees whose base of operations was in another state, but whose duties include occasional calls upon customers or clients within this state, answer this question "yes".)

-2. If "Yes",

-Have these services been performed within this state by your employees or other representatives in every year since then?

-(b) Identification of employees or representatives: (a separate sheet may be used if additional space is needed).

-TERRITORY COVERED FOR DESIGNATE IF EMPLOYEE OR NAME ADDRESS YOUR COMPANY INDEPENDENT CONTRACTOR

-(c) Do any of these employees or representatives:

-(1) Call upon customers in this state to collect on delinquent accounts?
-Y/N (2) Make adjustments for returned or damaged merchandise?
-Y/N (3) Investigate or authorize credit of existing or potential customers in this state?
-Y/N (4) Investigate, handle, or otherwise assist in resolving customer complaints in this state?
-Y/N
+AME OF COMPANY: DDRESS: state?
+(If you had employees wh r representatives performing services within this ose base of operations was in another state, but calls upon customers or clients within this state, If "Yes", (a) In what year did your employ of these services within this s yees or other representatives begin performance tate?
+Have these services been per other representatives in eve formed within this state by your employees or ry year since then? (b) Identification of employees of additional space is needed). r representatives: (a separate sheet may be used if NAME ADDRESS TERRITORY DESIGNATE IF COVERED FOR EMPLOYEE OR YOUR INDEPENDENT COMPANY CONTRACTOR (c) Do any of these employees o representatives: (1) Call upon customers in th is state to collect on delinquent accounts?
+(2) Make adjustments for reti urned or damaged merchandise?
+(3) Investigate or authorize c redit of existing or potential customers in this state?
+(4) Investigate, handle, or oth state? nerwise assist in resolving customer complaints in this

-Y/N

-(a) In what year did your employees or other representatives begin performance of these services within this state?